ConorReynolds/ConorReynolds.github.io/botc-script-tool/README.md

 examples above.

 You can change the name and author of the script on the top left.

+The sidebar, which you can open using the button in the middle-right of the viewport, lets you view all of the characters (including customs if you’ve imported any) in one list and filter them by their type.

 Importing directly from [bloodstar](https://www.bloodstar.xyz/) is supported.
 Characters are added in the order they appear on the script and are not SAO